arvindgaba/MypersonalPage/replit.md

 ## Overview

-This is a full-stack web application built as a personal portfolio and professional profile for Arvind Gaba, a technology leader with 20+ years of experience.
-The application showcases achievements, expertise, career timeline, awards, and provides contact functionality.
-It features a modern, AI-themed design with dark mode styling and interactive components.
+This is a sophisticated full-stack web application built as a personal portfolio and professional profile for Arvind Gaba, a technology leader with 20+ years of experience.
+The application showcases achievements, expertise, career timeline, awards, detailed project implementations with business impact metrics, and provides contact functionality.
+It features a modern, AI-themed design with dark mode styling, interactive components, and comprehensive project portfolio showcasing measurable ROI and cost savings.

 ## User Preferences